Skip to Content

 Queen Mary vs Titanic – Length Comparison

-If you were to compare the length of the Titanic and Queen Mary to the current cruise ships in the Royal Caribbean fleet, the Titanic would be the shortest.
+If you were to compare the length of the Titanic and Queen Mary to the current cruise ships in the Royal Caribbean fleet, the Titanic would be the shortest by some distance.

-The Queen Mary had a length similar to that of the Voyager-class cruise ships for Royal Caribbean, built between 1999-2003.
+The Queen Mary was similar in length to the Voyager-class cruise ships, which were built for Royal Caribbean between 1999 and 2003.

 titanic vs queen mary length comparison graph